RobJacobson/ws-dottie/docs/apis/wsdot-weather-stations.md

 **Returns:** `Promise<WeatherStationData[]>`

+### Returns

+See Data Types below.
+The stations endpoint returns an array of `WeatherStationData`.

 ## React Integration

 For React Query hooks, TanStack Query setup, error handling, and caching strategies, see the [API Reference](../API-REFERENCE.md) documentation.